camwebb/akflora/pages_md/blog2.md

 ### What name resources are out there?

-These seem to be the major resources for plant names themselves, and relevant to our project (e.g., leaving out the super [APNI](https://www.anbg.gov.au/apni/)):
+These seem to be the major resources for plant names themselves, and relevant to our project (i.e., leaving out [APNI](https://www.anbg.gov.au/apni/)):

  * **Biota of North America Program’s Taxonomic Data Center** (BONAP’s TDC) The work of John T. Kartesz and assistants [→](http://www.bonap.org/)